valyakin/new-obyteorg/docroot/user/pages/06.faq/_article/article.md

 <div class="white-block">
     <h4>What's the total supply of GBYTE?</h4>
     <p>
-        1 million GBYTE or 1015 Bytes.
+        1 million GBYTE or 10<sup>15</sup> Bytes.
 Out of these, about 75% have already been distributed.
     </p>
 </div>

 <div class="white-block">
     <h4>What is the Obyte Foundation?</h4>
     <p>
-        Obyte Foundation is a non-profit legal entity incorporated in Liechtenstein.
+        Obyte Foundation is a non-profit legal entity registered in Liechtenstein.
 The Foundation is tasked with distributing the undistributed Bytes in ways that help adoption of the platform.
 One of such ways is through grants.
 If projects apply for funding, the Obyte Foundation's Grant Committee will vote on whether or not to provide funding.
 In order to receive funding, the project must be open source, benefit the Obyte ecosystem and generally be in line with the rather strict rules for what the Obyte Foundation can use undistributed funds for.
     </p>
 </div>